lezer-parser/website/site/docs/guide/index.md

 For example, `@name` can be used to set the node's name.
 This rule would produce a node named `x` despite being itself called `y`.
-When a name is explicitly specified like this, the fact that it isn't capitalized isn't relevant.
+When a name is explicitly specified like this, the node will be included in the tree regardless of whether it is capitalized.

 ```
 y[@name=x] { "y" }